01-02 - Foundations - Dig Foundation

 If you have an accurate 90 degree corner, then the distance from string crossover to string crossover should be the same across both the diagonals of the rectangle, ie the hypotenuses should be equal.
 We're looking for better than a 1/8" difference here.

 Measuring between string crossover points is hard because even very tight strings have some movement if any side force is applied, eg by the hook of a tape meaure.
 I made assemblies (pictured below) out of plastic card that could be fitted over the string crossovers.
-On the underside, pairs of 1" squares of plastic card formed string width grooves to make sure the strings were accurately in the right place.
+On the underside, pairs of 1" squares of plastic card form string width grooves to make sure the strings were accurately in the right place.
 You just need one assembly that forms a vertical flat target for the laser and one assembly with a vertical edge against which the middle of the laser measurer will be positioned.
 You use the pair of assemblies to measure one hypotenuse and then you move the pair to the other hypotenuse.

 Do fine adjustment of the positions of the string screws in the batterboard top edges to gradually increment until you have the hypotenuses the same length.